This tab shares many common functionalities with other tabs. See Common functionalities.

 Group all items by their step name.
-Use this mode when comparing spectrums coming from different analysis based on their plate state.
+Use this mode when comparing spectra coming from different analysis based on their plate state.

 Group all items by their substance name.
-Use this mode to quickly compare one substance to others or to focus on the spectrums available for a given substance.
+Use this mode to quickly compare one substance to others or to focus on the spectra available for a given substance.